singularityhacker/Agile-Notes/SAFe.md

 ![](https://user-images.githubusercontent.com/1808235/89190132-04fd0b80-d56f-11ea-9a24-f6baa4991040.jpg)

 Multiple levels of application.
 Don't need the whole thing.
 It's modular.
+(An adaptation/conversion of this in DAO format should be the same)

+*   7 core competencies
+*   3 dimensions per competency
+*   9 safe principles
+*   12 SAFe implementation roadmap steps